- Country Info

-You do not need a Bachelor's degree to teach English abroad in many countries.
-Having an accredited TEFL certification is all you need to teach English in numerous destinations throughout South America, and in some parts of Europe and Asia -- no 4-year degree required.
+You can teach English abroad without a degree in many countries.
+Having an accredited TEFL certification is all you need to teach English in various South American destinations, as well as in select parts of Europe and Asia, where a 4-year degree is not mandatory.

-Yes.
 With an associate's degree and a TEFL certification, you can teach English abroad in more than 50 countries, from Costa Rica to Taiwan.
-Some countries like South Korea & Japan require a 4-year degree, but you still have many options.
+Some countries like South Korea and Japan require a 4-year degree, but you still have many options.

-In many countries, having a TEFL certificate and being a native-English speaker are enough to get a job teaching English abroad, no degree required.
-You do not need professional teaching experience, a teaching license, a degree in education or even a college degree to teach English abroad.
+In many countries, having a TEFL certificate and being a native-English speaker is enough to get a job teaching English abroad.
+You do not need professional teaching experience, a teaching license, a degree in education, or even a college degree to teach English abroad.

-Now that we answered some of your questions, let's take a look at these top destinations:
+Now that we've answered some of your questions, let's take a look at these top destinations: